-The Serpentine River water levels are governed by the tides in Mud Bay.
-The height of the tide in Mud Bay can be estimated using the Tide and Current Tables published for each year by the Federal Government of Canada, Fisheries and Oceans.
+The Serpentine River and Crescent Beach water levels are governed by the tide in Mud Bay and Boundary Bay.
+The height of the tide in Mud Bay and Boundary Bay can be estimated using the Tide and Current Tables published for each year by the Federal Government of Canada, Fisheries and Oceans.

-For Mud Bay the tide levels predicted for Point Atkinson in conjunction with corrections listed for Crescent Beach can be used to estimate the height and time of the tide.
+For Mud Bay and Boundary Bay the tide levels predicted for Point Atkinson in conjunction with corrections listed for Crescent Beach can be used to estimate the height and time of the tide.

 It should be noted that the actual tide levels may vary significantly from the predicted values due to weather conditions.
 The wind and resulting waves; and low barometric pressure may substantially increase the tide levels.
-Different climatic conditions at Point Atkinson and Colebrook may not necessarily produce coincidental extreme tides and waves at both locations.
+Different climatic conditions at Point Atkinson, Mud Bay and Boundary Bay may not necessarily produce coincidental extreme tides and waves at both locations.